In Washington, growing chorus calls for Iraq's Maliki to go

 "This current government in Iraq has never fulfilled the commitments it made to bring a unity government together with the Sunnis, the Kurds and the Shia," Defense Secretary Chuck Hagel told the congressional hearing.

-White House spokesman Jay Carney said Maliki has not done enough "to govern inclusively and that has contributed to the situation and the crisis that we have today in Iraq."
+White House spokesman Jay Carney said Maliki had not done enough "to govern inclusively and that has contributed to the situation and the crisis that we have today in Iraq."

 Options under consideration include stepped-up training of Iraqi forces, possibly with U.S. special forces, accelerated delivery of weapons and increased sharing of intelligence.